The Antioxidant That Builds Your Bones And So Much More

 - Red grapes

-With the exception of chocolate, all of these foods are Foundation Foods in the Save Our Bones Program.
+With the exception of chocolate, all of these foods are Foundation Foods in the Osteoporosis Reversal Program.
 And as you can see, there’s quite a variety!

-This is why the Save Our Bones Program delves into the nutritional, bone-building effects of foods as part of its all-natural, drug-free approach.
+This is why the Osteoporosis Reversal Program delves into the nutritional, bone-building effects of foods as part of its all-natural, drug-free approach.
 Wouldn’t you rather create delicious meals from these natural foods than take a dangerous synthetic drug with frightening side effects?
 I know I would.

 Till next time,